ShravaniRajanelli/Big-Mart-sales-Data-Set/README.md

 * Evaluated the model on the testing dataset.
 * Assessed performance using metrics such as Mean Squared Error (MSE) and R-squared.
 ## Results
-The final model achieved a Mean Squared Error of X on the testing dataset.
+The final model achieved a Mean Squared Error of 1005.5370873838602 on the testing dataset.
 Detailed results and insights can be found in the Jupyter notebook here.

 Dependencies
 Python